Personal System/2 Model 80 Information and Software

 Model 80 Restoration

 Like many PS/2s and PS/2 peripherals, the Model 80 uses the tri-lead tantalum.
-You can order either kement replacements with the same polarity arrangement, or replace them with standard electrolytic capacitors.
-Since they're vintage tantalums, they can explode (and have been recorded to explode in various systems from age).
+You can order either Kement replacements with the same polarity arrangement, or replace them with standard electrolytic capacitors.
+Since they're vintage tantalums, they can explode, and have been recorded to explode in various systems from age.
+No idea why that one guy at Vogons _insisted_ they never had any issues, a bizarre position to take given the chemical makeup of tantalums (the solid tantalum pentoxide dielectric, this isn't news to anyone).

 Always solder the positive lead to the center, it doesn't matter which negative hole you use.
 This system was developed so it didn't matter which orientation the pick-and-place machine would deploy the components.

-In regards to recapping the power supplies (which I highly recommend), use power supply series capacitories for the two decouplers.
+In regard to recapping the power supplies (which I highly recommend), use power supply series capacitors for the two decouplers.
 Depending on which power supply you have, you may receive one which is riveted shut, or if you're lucky it'll have security torx bits allowing it to easily open up.
-The PSUs that are rivted shut will have LOW QUALITY electrolytics inside which can lead to a failure if they're not replaced in time.
+The PSUs that are riveted shut will have LOW QUALITY electrolytics inside which can lead to a failure if they're not replaced in time.

 DO NOT RECAP THE POWER SUPPLY IF IT HAS RECENTLY BEEN POWERED ON.
 LET IT SIT FOR A FEW DAYS.
 Also ensure the large capacitors are discharged when you start working on it just in case.
-Proceed at your own risk, I take no liability.
+Proceed at your own risk, this can be highly dangerous and I take no responsibility for your actions.

 The diskette drives on the Model 80 (and any other corresponding PS/2s that use the same FRU) are noted to develop problems over a period of time.
-The best ones to work with are the mitsubishi drives (MF355W-99M3).
+The best ones to work with are the Mitsubishi drives (MF355W-99M3).
 If the capacitors have failed, simply rock them side-to-side until they snap off-- then solder on a through-hole capacitor on its side, ensure the leads don't touch anything else.
 The traces are very strong so don't worry about breaking anything.
 I tried removing the original surface mount capacitors the 'right' way, but it ended up (ironically) damaging the pad as the solder is just too old to work with and didn't melt properly.
+It's funny as Adrian Black mentioned a similar thing (and ends up just clipping off the SMD capacitors like I do as well).

 Blue Lightning Upgrade on the Model 80